simontonsoftware/ng-app-state/README.md

 }
 ```

+## Compatibility with `ngrx/store`
+`ng-app-state` is entirely compatible with all features of `ngrx/store`, `ngrx/store-devtools`, `ngrx/effects`, and any other libraries in the ecosystem.
+Both can even manage and access the same parts of the store.

 ## Comparison to `ngrx/store`
 The main difference you'll see with `ng-app-state` is that you do not define reducers or actions (or the string constants to tie them together).
 For full examples:
 - View the [full diff](https://github.com/simontonsoftware/ng-app-state/commit/724bc5443d7488581eef9544fd8291b96dc28d51) of the Counter app between `ngrx/store` and `ng-app-state`.

 ## Style Guide
 - Define your state using classes instead of interfaces, and when possible make `new StateObject()` come with the default values for all its properties.
 - When possible, only use plain object in your state.
 State classes can have a constructor to assist when creating a new object, but avoid any other methods.
-This allows you to use `set()` and the other mutation methods on store object freely (because mutating causes that object and all its ancestors to be recreated as plain objects or arrays, losing any methods defined by its prototype).
+This allows you to use `set()` and the other mutation methods on store objects freely (because mutating causes that object and all its ancestors to be recreated as plain objects or arrays, losing any methods defined by its prototype).
 - When obtaining the current state of a nested property, prefer calling `state()` early.
 E.g.:
   ```ts
   store.state().currentUser.name // do this